swei5/michigan_notes/EECS-484/21 Logging.md

 - **Master**: Contains only changes from committed transaction
 - **Shadow**: Temporary database with changes made from uncommitted transaction

 Both copies can be greater than the memory.
 Transactions only make updates in the shadow copy.
 When a transaction commits, **atomically switch the shadow to become the new master** (pointer).

-This would be a no-steal and force policy.
+This would be a **no-steal and force** policy.

+To install the updates, **overwrite the root so it points to the shadow**, thereby **swapping** the master and shadow.
+- Before overwriting the root, none of the transaction's updates are part of the disk-resident database
+- After overwriting the root, all the transaction's updates are part of the disk-resident database

 ```ad-example
 **Example, Shadow Paging**